cloudmesh-community/hid-sp18-709/project-markdown/project.md

 visibility from the development and DevOps communities, its operational maturity still leaves a big void.
 There are no logs from containers and hence logging is difficult in a distributed Docker environment.
-Dockers need separate orchestration, provisioning and automation [@pitfall].
+Dockers need separate orchestration, provisioning and automation [@www-pitfall-docker].
 Managing a huge amount of containers is challenging, especially when it comes to clustering containers.
 Running a container need root access and due to security and governance policy, many companies may not grant root privileges for everyone.
 In some companies, only software from official/trusted sources can be installed on their machines.
-Since Docker is not included in Red Hat Enterprise Linux 6, it needs to be installed from docker.com, which is an untrusted source [@philip].
+Since Docker is not included in Red Hat Enterprise Linux 6, it needs to be installed from docker.com, which is an untrusted source [@www-philip-discussion].

 ## Methods: Proposed Solution